-Rental income arising on investment properties is accounted for on a straight line basis over the lease term on an ongoing lease.
+Rental income arising on investment properties is accounted for on a straight line basis over the lease term on on-going leases.

 Other operating income

 Profit relating to the sale of commercial and residential properties to third parties is included within other operating income, which is part of operating costs.